 Here are the photos that Apple uses to help describe the process:

-Apple notes that if your problems are resolved with this approach to get in touch with your local Apple Store or AASP.
+Apple notes that if your problems aren’t resolved with this approach to get in touch with your local Apple Store or AASP.
 Check out our how to guide for more help getting the most out of your Apple devices.